sathappanPR/IOT/README.md

 ### <img src="https://user-images.githubusercontent.com/84607354/206757360-6d38c0e9-cb58-46a1-b2ab-9baba90291d0.png" width="30"> Description :
   => Its is the basic IOT project Automatic car parking system.
 Used 4 IR sensors 2 for Servo motor gate opening and close and another 2 for slots.
-The OLed display the no of free slots and filled slots in the parking area.
+The OLED display the no of free slots and filled slots in the parking area.
 If all slots are filled the gate will not open

 ### <img src="https://user-images.githubusercontent.com/84607354/206757697-7d451518-0cd1-48a7-9169-6893f83bf9ff.png" width="30"> Video